 ... is the unit of "brightness" ordinarily used to define the amount of light per unit area reflected from the screen.
 A perfectly diffusing surface reflecting light at the rate of one lumen per square foot is said to have a brightness of one footlambert in all directions.

 Overall Reflectivity

-n all directions by the screen to that incident on the screen.
+... is the ratio of the total light reflected in all directions by the screen to that incident on the screen.
 This value will always be less than 100%.

 Apparent Reflectivity